Cezerin2/Cezerin2/docs/using-source-code.md

 - **Change settings**

 - This step is optional.
-You can skip this step, by default all works fine with default settings.
+You can skip this step, all works fine with default settings.

 ```shell
 cd config